Off Grid Living – an advanced lifestyle

 We paid $1000 down and are purchasing this on a land contract, about $400/month including our land/property taxes.
 That’s off-grid life on Faerie Hill.

 We welcome people to join is.
-If you are interested, please ask us how you might get involved.
+If you are interested, please visit Faerie Hill and ask us how you might get involved.